HBES Awards

 Joshua Tybur, Department of Experimental and Applied Psychology, VU Amsterdam, Netherlands

 Starting in 2023, HBES Fellow status has been awarded to HBES members who have made sustained outstanding contributions to the study and/or teaching of evolution and human behavior, and/or to the service of the Human Behavior and Evolution Society.
+Fellows are expected to maintain ethical standards.

 Nominations for HBES Fellows should include the nominee’s curriculum vita and a short nomination letter (1,500 words, max) answering up to three prompts regarding the nominee’s worthiness based upon some combination of their research excellence, teaching excellence, and/or excellence in service to HBES.
 Statements should be on university letterhead.
 Nomination letters can outline contributions to multiple areas or to a single area, wherein nominators explain the nominee’s: